 “He made this point for the first time in his speech before the Bengal Branch of the Independence for India League in October 1928.
 The League’s manifesto … which he helped draft….
 This manifesto was, for all purposes, a document advocating socialism for India.

 - Ceiling on individual ownership of capital”.
 [Source]

 Some commentators are not happy with my characterisation of Netaji as fascist.
-They forget that he HIMSELF promoted it National Socialism (fascism) and Communism.
+They forget that he HIMSELF promoted National Socialism (fascism) and Communism – in the form of a “combination”.
 Unless I am told that the quotations above are false, I will stick to this conclusion.

 “Considering everything, one is inclined to hold that the next phase in world-history will produce a synthesis between Communism and Fascism and will it be a surprise if that synthesis is produced in India?” — Indian Struggle

 “When we see National Socialism in Europe today, what do we find?
 National Socialism has been able to create national unity and solidarity and to improve the condition of the masses.
 [Sanjeev: Despite Bose’s differences with racist forms of fascism, he was PERFECTLY AT EASE with the fascist ideology, that arose from Hegelian collectivism.
 He just wanted MORE communism.]
 But it has not been able to radically reform the prevailing economic system which was built up on a capitalistic basis.
 On the other side, let us examine the Soviet experiment based on Communism.
 You will find one great achievement and that is planned economy.
 Where communism is deficient is that it does not appreciate the value of national sentiment.
 What we in India would like to have is a progressive system which will fulfil the social needs of the whole people and will be based on national sentiment.
 In other words, it will be a synthesis of Nationalism and Socialism.
 This is something which has not been achieved by the National Socialists in Germany to-day.” — Tokyo speech